pyrodie18/splunk-ai-operator/tools/artifacts_download_upload_scripts/README.md

 ## Notes

 - The download script creates a `./model_artifacts/` directory and downloads artifacts based on `model_artifacts_configs.yaml`
+- **Re-download behavior**: If an artifact already exists, it will be automatically removed and re-downloaded to ensure fresh copies
+- **Error handling**: The script fails immediately on any error and provides detailed error messages for troubleshooting
 - All upload scripts are config-free - they simply upload **everything** found in `./model_artifacts/` directory
 - **Buckets are automatically created** if they don't exist:
   - MinIO: Creates bucket using `mc mb` command